Anne de Joyeuse: Normandy

-On 28 March 1583 Joyeuse succeeded to the post of governor of Normandie, the richest province in the kingdom.
-In total Normandie was responsible for between 1/4 and 1/3 of all royal revenues.
+On 28 March 1583 Joyeuse succeeded to the post of governor of Normandy, the richest province in the kingdom.
+In total Normandy was responsible for between 1/4 and 1/3 of all royal revenues.
 This office had traditionally been given to the dauphin of France.
 By his ascent he replaced the three prior governors of the province, Marshal Matignon, Meilleraye and Carrouges among whom the province had been split since 1574.
-At the same time, the disgraced D'O was bought out of his position as commander of the Château of Caen in Normandie in favour of Joyeuse.
+At the same time, the disgraced D'O was bought out of his position as commander of the Château of Caen in Normandy in favour of Joyeuse.
 To compensate the three men for their dispossession each was given 6000 livres and returned to the positions they had held prior to their ascent to governors, lieutenant-generals of Rouen, Evreux, Caen, Caux and Gisors.
 The king referred to Joyeuse in the letters justifying the appointment as his most trusted brother in law.
-The duke of Elbeuf was infuriated by Joyeuse's appointment, of all the Lorraine family he had the most holdings in Normandie and had hoped to acquire the title for himself.
+The duke of Elbeuf was infuriated by Joyeuse's appointment, of all the Lorraine family he had the most holdings in Normandy and had hoped to acquire the title for himself.
 There was outrage too among the local Norman nobility, with various traditionally loyal nobles protesting the appointment of a man who was neither a prince nor Norman noble to the office.
 Joyeuse would have to contend with the power of the Le Veneur and Moy families, which had not been significantly diminished despite the loss of the governorship.
-Joyeuse for his part would have preferred Languedoc, where he could be sure of some familial strength, but unable to dislodge Montmorency therefore settled for Normandie.
+Joyeuse for his part would have preferred Languedoc, where he could be sure of some familial strength, but unable to dislodge Montmorency therefore settled for Normandy.